StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 import { BasicTracerProvider, BatchSpanProcessor } from '@opentelemetry/sdk-trace-base';
 import { OTLPTraceExporter as OTLPTraceProtoExporter } from '@opentelemetry/exporter-trace-otlp-proto';

-// Change this variable to point to your StackState Trace Agent followed by the port and path
+// Change this variable to point to your Rancher Observability Trace Agent followed by the port and path
 // If you are using an env variable you can access the variable by using process.env.ENV_VARIABLE_NAME const stsTraceAgentOpenTelemetryEndpoint = process.env.OTEL_EXPORTER_OTLP_TRACES_ENDPOINT

-// The tracer identifier to allow StackState to identify this instrumentation.
+// The tracer identifier to allow Rancher Observability to identify this instrumentation.
 // The name and version below should not be changed const tracerIdentifier = {
     name: "@opentelemetry/instrumentation-stackstate",